-Currently Information Technology should undoubtedly be achieved in IT organizations focusing on management of IT that is service oriented (ITSM) and an IT governance established so as to show alignment of IT with the Enterprise Governance objectives.
-The definitions for IT governance have been constantly changing.
-In 2001, IT Governance institute defined it as the responsibility of board of directors and executive management.
-Also being an integral part of enterprise governance it consists of organizational structures, leadership aspects and processes that ensures extension and sustaining of organizations’ strategy and objectives.
-However the evolution of IT organizations from technology providers to service providers needs a shift of perspective on IT management.
-IT services management places services delivered by IT at the center of IT management and hence can be defined as a set of processes that collaborate ensuring the quality of live IT services meeting the levels of service agreed to by customer.
-It is applied to other management domains such as network management, systems development, systems management and also other process domains including: change management, problem management and asset management.
+Currently, Information Technology should undoubtedly be achieved in IT organizations focusing on the management of IT that is service-oriented (ITSM) and an IT governance established so as to show the alignment of IT with the Enterprise Governance objectives.
+The definitions of IT governance have been constantly changing.
+In 2001, IT Governance institute defined it as the responsibility of the board of directors and executive management.
+Also being an integral part of enterprise governance it consists of organizational structures, leadership aspects, and processes that ensures extension and sustaining of organizations’ strategy and objectives.
+However, the evolution of IT organizations from technology providers to service providers needs a shift of perspective on IT management.
+IT services management places services delivered by IT at the center of IT management and hence can be defined as a set of processes that collaborate ensuring the quality of live IT services meeting the levels of service agreed to by the customer.
+It is applied to other management domains such as network management, systems development, systems management and also other process domains including change management, problem management, and asset management.

 The commonly used best practices for IT governance include: